 All of our projects are designed to take a Catchment Based Approach.
 A catchment is a term used to describe an area defined naturally by where the surface water collects and flows through the landscape.
 Rain falls everywhere and with the aid of gravity, when it can, it becomes a trickle, then a stream and joining with others, flows to become a river.

-River wildlife and habitats
+Wildlife and habitats

 Shropshire is criss-crossed with ribbons of beautiful rivers, brooks and streams, dotted with ponds, and boasts an incredible and unique wetland network in the north of the county, made up of meres and lowland peat bogs, with the Shropshire Union Canal winding through this landscape.
 These habitats are home to an array of wildlife such as fish, kingfishers, otters, dragonflies, demoiselles, sand martins and dippers.